-Sikh man shot in Washington allegedly told 'to go back to your country'
+Sikh man's shooting in Washington investigated as hate crime

 "In the past -- in Bush, Obama time -- there was swift action and communication saying that this is unacceptable," he said.
 "We aren't seeing any response from this administration."

-But Kent Police Department and City Council have provided a lot of feedback and met with the community, he said
+But Kent Police Department and City Council have provided a lot of feedback and met with the community, he said.